althonos/pyopal/docs/index.rst

 -----

-Run ``pip install pyopal`` in a shell to download the latest release from PyPi, or have a look at the :doc:`Installation page <install>` to find other ways to install ``pyopal``.
+Run ``pip install pyopal`` in a shell to download the latest release from PyPi, or have a look at the :doc:`Installation page <guide/install>` to find other ways to install ``pyopal``.